-- (c) the identity of the complainant and the respondent; - (d) any information provided by the complainant during the investigation that relates to those parts of the complaint that were substantiated; and - (e) the outcome of the complaint, as it relates to those parts of the complaint that were substantiated. - (6) Subject to the confidentiality requirements in this clause, the University will not ask complainants to sign a non-disclosure agreement. - (7) A breach of confidentiality may result in disciplinary action including, where the person is a staff member, action under the Agreement.
+- (c) the identity of the complainant and the respondent; - (d) any information provided by the complainant during the investigation that relates to those parts of the complaint that were substantiated; and - (e) the outcome of the complaint, as it relates to those parts of the complaint that were substantiated. - (7) Subject to the confidentiality requirements in this clause, the University will not ask complainants to sign a non-disclosure agreement. - (8) A breach of confidentiality may result in disciplinary action including: - (a) where the person is a student, action under the University of Sydney (Student Discipline) Rule; or - (b) where the person is a CET student, action under the Centre for English Teaching - Student Discipline Provisions.